 When she smiles and waves to appreciative onlookers, the whole world wishes her well.
 Females watching the cavalcade get misty-eyed.
 After the wedding ceremony, the bride and her husband leave the church in the same way, clip-clopping to their changed lives ahead.
 Some nuptials - for locals only, who can persuade their church ministers to be there - are conducted on the pink sand of Bermuda's beaches.

-In a recent issue of "Modern Bride" magazine, it was noted that travel agents in the USA rate Bermuda as the seventh-best place in the world to tie the knot and for a honeymoon.
-Bermuda also emerged as number 5 in the top ten best places for romance.
-Bermuda was not rated in places with the coolest beach sites, best beaches, best bargains or hottest wedding party spots.
+Travel agents in the USA rate Bermuda as the seventh-best place in the world to tie the knot and for a honeymoon.
+Bermuda has also been number 5 in the top ten best places for romance.
+(Bermuda was not rated in places with the coolest beach sites, best beaches, best bargains or hottest wedding party spots).

-If not a local, but needing music, be aware you will not be allowed to import a musician, you must use someone local.
-They can be be expensive.
-Or, as a less expensive alternative, bring an Ipod or similar, with special pre-recorded violin or other instrumental or choir or duet or trio or orchestral music of the type you and your spouse jointly really like, to make the occasion as romantic as possible.
-You do not need any technical knowledge to buy an inexpensive Ipod or equivalent and load it with your favorite wedding or other music.
-For anyone on a budget, it may not be practical to employ a DJ in Bermuda to do what you can now do in advance of your visit so easily and inexpensively at home.
+If not a local, but needing music, you will not be allowed to import a musician, you must use someone local.
+It will be expensive.
+Or, as a less expensive alternative, bring special pre-recorded violin or other instrumental or choir or duet or trio or orchestral music of the type you and your spouse jointly really like, to make the occasion as romantic as possible.
+One of the most romantic and beautiful of all marriage proposal songs is this one, The Proposal, Sung by the Norman Luboff Choir, Alan Bergman, Marylyn Keith, Norman Luboff at http://www.youtube.com/watch?v=NSSOQdU6tAM.
+Another is Like My Heart, also by the Norman Luboff Choir, written by William Attaway, at http://www.youtube.com/watch?v=DRinAPksjh4.

 Some recommended music, by outstanding artistes: